Nvidia Jetson Xavier multi camera Artificial Intelligence demo showcase by RidgeRun

 Demo setup, demo features in detail, demo code and performance profiling information are explained in this RidgeRun & D3 Engineering - Nvidia Partner Showcase : Jetson Xavier Multi-Camera AI Demo RidgeRun Developer Wiki.

-You can also send an email to email@example.com for a technical support, more information about the features, evaluation version (if available) or for a details about how to sponsor a new feature.
+You can also send an email to firstname.lastname@example.org for technical support, more information about the features, evaluation version (if available) or for details about how to sponsor a new feature.